Running WRF¶

 export TERRAIN_AND_LANDUSE=1

-By default, the WPS program uses MODIS landuse data, but the high-resolution data set specific to this option is from USGS.
-Therefore, to use this option, landuse data should be prepared using USGS static fields.
-Before running geogrid.exe, in the namelist.wps &domains record, set
+By default, WPS uses MODIS landuse data, but this option requires landuse data be prepared using USGS static fields.
+Before running geogrid.exe, in the namelist.wps, set

 geog_data_res = 'usgs_30s+default'

-Set the following in the &time_control record of namelist.input prior to running real.exe and wrf.exe.
+Add the following to the &time_control record in namelist.input before running real.exe and wrf.exe.

 input_from_hires = .true., .true., rsmas_data_path = 'terrain_and_landuse_data_directory'